duniter/duniter/doc/Protocol.md

 * A transaction in compact format cannot measure more than 100 lines
 * A transaction must have at least 1 issuer, 1 source and 1 recipient
-* For each issuer line, starting from line # `0`, it must exist a source with an `INDEX` value equal to this line#
+* For each issuer line, starting from line # `0`, there must be a source with an `INDEX` value equal to this line#
 * A transaction cannot have 2 identical inputs
 * A transaction cannot have 2 identical outputs
 * A transaction cannot have `SIG(INDEX)` unlocks with `INDEX >= ` issuers count.
 * A transaction **must** have signatures matching its content for each issuer
 * A transaction's version must be the same as its including block
-* It cannot exist 2 transactions with an identical source
+* There cannot be 2 transactions with the same source

 ###### CommonBase